-It is important that both parents get time with children on these special occasions.
+Generally, it is important that both parents get time with children on these special occasions.

 Children could spend the main festival day, a particular school holiday or birthday at one home one year and at the other parent’s house the next year.